MyPublicGitHubAcct/CICDExample/README.md

 ![Failure](img/github_tests_summary.png)

-If you want to see more details about what happened in this situation, click on **Actions**.
-You will probably see one (or more) additional set of tests because this document was completed after the checkin described above.
+If you want to see the workflows and details about what happened during them, click on **Actions**.

 ![Failure](img/github_actions_link.png)

-To have a release created by Github the yaml should define the build type as ```Release``` and a step like ```Create Release``` in this project's yaml file.
-Have a look there; it is pretty simple.

 ## Interesting, maybe not obvious